kefaslungu/resourceMonitor/readme.md

 Resource commands keep the layer active so they can be repeated.
 Press Escape to exit the layer; an unmapped key exits and is passed through the active application.

-For limited backward compatibility, the previous NVDA+Shift+1 through NVDA+Shift+7 resource shortcuts remain available:
+For limited backward compatibility, the previous NVDA+Shift+1 through NVDA+Shift+7 resource shortcuts remain available (these commands are planned to be removed in a future add-on version):

 * NVDA+Shift+1: CPU
 * NVDA+Shift+2/5: memory (NVDA+Shift+5 is an alternative to NVDA+Shift+2 when the latter keyboard combination cannot be performed)